 While you can do it yourself, providing you are competent to do so, in practice, many people decide to hire a competent expert to handle this aspect of testing and monitoring on their behalf.

-How do I Test or Monitor Legionella in my Water System?
+How do I Test the Water in my System?

 How often should I Test Water for Legionella?